duncpro/syntax-highlighting-textarea/README.md

 # syntax-highlighting-textarea
-This Javascript modules provides a React component which extends the HTML Textarea to support syntax-highlighting via the popular highlight.js library.
+This Javascript module provides a React component which extends the HTML Textarea to support syntax-highlighting via the popular highlight.js library.